 A young couple enters marriage with grandiose plans and dreams, anticipating the glorious future they will build together.
 They soon discover that adversity walks alongside their hope.
 He loses his job, she miscarries their first child, and they move in with his parents in a house shrouded in conflict.
 The question, “Why?” hangs in the air.
 And eventually hope turns into anger, bitterness, and defeat.

 In the beginning, there is an abundance of hope.
 Christopher Columbus left Spain because he had hope.
 The Pilgrims experienced untold suffering just for the promise of freedom to worship their God.
 They spent two months on the Mayflower enduring taunting by the crew, sickness, storms, and death before finally landing at Plymouth Rock.
 They continued, however, and produced the greatest nation on earth.

 The early American settlers traveled in wagon trains, thousands of miles across the dangerous, unfamiliar terrain, just for the hope of a better life.
-Women buried their husbands along the wagon trail, yet they persevered and continued on their long journey west.
+Women buried their husbands along the wagon trail, yet they persevered and continued their long journey west.
 Hope was their only consolation.
 Adversity was the constant companion of those heroes who struggled for a better way of life.
 Hope was always close by, eager to nurture and strengthen their battered faith.

 A misguided pastor once preached a message titled; There is No Such Thing as Hope.
 His theory was that we must have faith.
 “Faith is to be sought after with everything in us.
 Hope is futile.
 It is faith that moves mountains,” he blustered, “not hope.”
 While it is true, faith is the drive that ultimately fuels our endeavors; hope is the spark that ignites faith’s flames.
 How can we remain assured that we will receive our desires without the seed of hope from which to build?